 Waikiki Steel Guitar Week is made possible through a partnership with the Royal Hawaiian Center and supplemented by volunteer resources.
 This program is supported in part by the State Foundation on Culture and the Arts through appropriations from the Legislature of the State of Hawaii and by the National Endowment for the Arts.
 Please visit HIMELE's website to see how you can help support this and other HIMELE steel guitar festivals.

-The 2018 Waikiki Steel Guitar Week will once again feature nightly one-hour performances on Monday through Thursday beginning at 6 P.M.
-Each night will feature performances by a different steel guitar master or steel guitar ensemble.
-Keiki steel guitarists will also be featured.
+The 2019 Waikiki Steel Guitar Week will once again feature nightly one-hour performances on Monday through Thursday beginning at 6 P.M.
+Each night will feature performances by a different steel guitar master or steel guitar ensemble including the Next Generation steel guitarists and musicians.